archlinux/aur/README.md

 1. `nano /etc/bitcoin/bitcoin.conf` Uncomment "prune=550".
 Set "rpcuser=" and "rpcpassword=" how you like.
 You will need those values later.

 ### nbxplorer
-1. `nano ~/.nbxplorer/Main/settings.config` Set "btc.rpc.auth=" according to the prior set values separated by a colon in the bitcoind configuration file.
+1. `nano ~/.nbxplorer/Main/settings.config` Set "btc.rpc.auth=" according to the prior set values in the bitcoind configuration file.

 ### btcpayserver
 1. `nano ~/.btcpayserver/Main/settings.config` Uncomment the SQLite database line.
 Alternatively, a different can be used instead.